 Shaft alignment is integral to rotor dynamic health within a gas turbine.
 Shaft misalignment leaves turbines exposed to reaction forces in the shaft couplings, plus bearing and seal damage, with down time costing millions of dollars each day.
 Despite this, details as ‘fine’ as shaft realignment are rarely incorporated into turnkey contracts.

-He lists uncertainty factors such as repeatability and or accuracy of alignment results; alignment specification errors and anomalies; excessively tight manufacturers’ tolerances; and dodgy calibration certificates for laser alignment equipment.
+He lists contract uncertainty factors such as repeatability and accuracy of alignment results; alignment specification errors and anomalies; excessively tight manufacturers’ tolerances; and dodgy calibration certificates for laser alignment equipment.